Debugging with git

 the will detect it.
 The cut-off can be changed by supplying a number

-after the switch, e.g. -C5
+after the switch, e.g. -C5 will reduce it to 5.

 $ git blame -C5 filename